razh/backbone.flashback/README.md

 ---
 Stops tracking the `target` and saves its current state if any changes were made to `target` since `begin()` was called.

 `save(target)`
 ---
 Saves a snapshot of the current state of the `target` and deletes all states stored in the redo stack.

 `undo()`
 ---
 Undoes the last saved history state.

 `redo()`
 ---
 Restores the last undone history state.

+`canUndo()`
+---
+Returns the number of states currently on the undo stack.

+`canRedo()`
+---
+Returns the number of states currently on the redo stack.